chellberg/refreshify/README.md

 `-o` is mandatory:

 ```
-$ refreshify main.js -o static/bundle.js
+$ refreshify-plus main.js -o static/bundle.js
 ```

 Now as you update files, `static/bundle.js` will be automatically incrementally rebuilt on the fly.

 Enable notifications for all builds with `-n` or `--alwaysnotify`.

 Customize the notification title with `-m 'custom title here'` or `--message 'YES!'`.

 `refreshify-plus -v -n -m 'AWW YEAH!'`

 ![custom](https://raw.github.com/chellberg/refreshify-plus/master/example/custom.png)

 You can use `-v` to get more verbose output to show when a file was written and how long the bundling took (in seconds):